 - An error occurs if you try to map a GatherContent field to the WordPress 'post_date', 'post_date_gmt', 'post_modified', 'post_modified_gmt' fields, but the value coming through from GatherContent is not numeric OR a string.

-The error message will show as: $field_type field requires a numeric timestamp, or date string (where $field_type represents 'post_date','post_date_gmt', 'post_modified', or'post_modified_gmt')
+The error message will show as: $field_type field requires a numeric timestamp, or date string (where $field_type represents 'post_date','post_date_gmt', 'post_modified', or'post_modified_gmt').
+This must be plain text in GatherContent, in the format YYYY-MM-DD.

 - An error occurs when trying to map a post format to an incompatible post-type.
 This is only possible if using the WordPress filters in code.